Product Tanker Supply Side Update

 While supply adjustments on the build side take many months to play out, supply shifts regarding retirements are near instantaneous and cannot be undone.

-So far in 2020 we have seen just two demolitions, a 1999 Samsung built vessel in January followed by a 1996 Daewoo built vessel in February.
+So far, in 2020, we have seen just two demolitions, a 1999 Samsung built vessel in January followed by a 1996 Daewoo built vessel in February.

 Unfortunately, only 25 LR2s are 20 years or older, putting them in the age group for possible retirement.
 But those potential retirement figures become even more slim when we note that just five of those 25 will be facing special surveys before the year's end.